spiral/docs/docs/en/websockets/configuration.md

 ## Example Application

-There is a good example [Demo ticket booking system](https://github.com/spiral/ticket-booking) application built on the Spiral Framework, which is a high-performance PHP framework that follows the principles of microservices and allows developers to create reusable, independent, and easy-to-maintain components.
+There is a good example [Demo ticket booking system](https://github.com/spiral/ticket-booking) application built on the Spiral, which is a high-performance PHP framework that follows the principles of microservices and allows developers to create reusable, independent, and easy-to-maintain components.

 It demonstrates how to use RoadRunner's Centrifuge plugin to enable real-time communication between the Centrifugo